 What was once the stuff of science fiction and nightmares – remote controlled machines dropping bombs onto targets thousands of miles away – is now taking place on an almost daily basis.

-Drones, or Unmanned Aerial Vehicles, are like remote-controlled fighter jets.
+Armed drones, or Unmanned Aerial Vehicles, are like remote-controlled fighter jets.
 Someone in a cabin in Nebraska can drop a bomb in Afghanistan.
 They reduce human beings to dots on a screen, and very often they kill civilians.
 They’re shrouded in secrecy and many people believe they result in a loss of security, rather than being the precision weapons we’re led to believe.
+They’re often used to kill suspected terrorists.
 We believe they’re immoral and ineffective, and are calling on more transparency around their use.
+They are used for extra-judicial killings – killing without a trial – and many people feel this is both unfair, and reduces the ability to question suspected terrorists.

 FoR is part of the Drone Campaign Network, which recently produced a new briefing, Out of Sight, Out of Mind, Out of Control.
 It’s available to order from the FoR office or you can download a PDF version. £3 per copy or £2.50 each for 5 or more copies, all including p&p.